thomaswilley/PySimpleDL/README.md

 # SimpleDL

-A simple L-layer machine learning library with minimal dependencies.
+A simple L-layer machine learning library with minimal dependencies and optional interoperability with ONNX.

-- Design, train, load, and save ML/DL models
+- Design, train, load, and save ML/DL models (Including to [ONNX][0]!)
 - Easy to embed in edge or cloud services for inferencing
-- Built with simplicity in mind and limited 3rd party libraries (just numpy!)
+- Simple and small, good for learning

 Installation:
 ```bash